payplug/payplug-php/docs/index.rst

 ------------
 PayPlug has created a sandbox environment for testing transactions with no reals fees.
 You can simply enable or disable the test mode with the third parameter in the loadParameters() method seen just in previous section.

-When you have sign up and sign in on PayPlug, you are connected in TEST mode, you can instantly begining to test Payplug solution.
+When you have sign up and sign in on PayPlug, you are connected in TEST mode, you can instantly begining to test PayPlug solution.
 All of your transactions will not be charged.
-Only when your account will be verified, that you will be able to reload your configuration with variable ``$is_test = false;`` for switching from TEST to LIVE mode for making reals transactions.
+Only when your account will be verified, that you will be able to reload your configuration with variable ``$isTest = false;`` for switching from TEST to LIVE mode for making reals transactions.

 Important: When you want to switch to LIVE or TEST mode, don't forget to start again **Configuration** from installation_ section.